washingtonstateuniversity/hrswp-plugin-documents/README.md

 Please submit bugs, fixes, and feature requests through [GitHub Issues](https://github.com/washingtonstateuniversity/hrswp-plugin-documents/issues).
 Please read (and adhere to) the guidelines for contributions detailed in the issue templates.

 Read the [CHANGELOG.md](https://github.com/washingtonstateuniversity/hrswp-plugin-documents/blob/stable/CHANGELOG.md) to review release and update notes.

+## License

+HRSWP Plugin Documents.
+Copyright (C) 2020 Washington State University

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.